4.5-point player: Getting classified

 Classification generally has four phases.
 The first stage of classification is a health examination.
 For amputees in this class, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site for amputees because the nature of the amputation could cause not physically visible alterations to the body.
 This is especially true for lower limb amputees as it relates to how their limbs align with their hips and the impact this has on their spine and how their skull sits on their spine.
 For wheelchair basketball, part of the classification process involves observing a player during practice or training.
-This often includes observing them go one on one against some one who is likely to be in the same class the player would be classified into.
+This often includes observing them go one on one against someone who is likely to be in the same class the player would be classified into.
 Once a player is classified, it is very hard to be classified into a different classification.
 Players have been known to have issues with classification because some players play down their abilities during the classification process.
 At the same time, as players improve at the game, movements become regular and their skill level improves.
 This can make it appear like their classification was incorrect.

 In Australia, wheelchair basketball players and other disability athletes are generally classified after they have been assessed based on medical, visual or cognitive testing, after a demonstration of their ability to play their sport, and the classifiers watching the player during competitive play.

 Competitors

 Australians Brad Ness, Troy Sachs and Justin Eveson are 4.5-point players.
 Amber Merritt is 4.5-point player for Australia's women's national team.
 Joey Johnson, Patrick Anderson and David Eng are a 4.5-point players for the Canadian men's national team.

+In Australia's Women's National Wheelchair Basketball League, able-bodied player Deanna Smith was a 4.5-point player.